 >> Wright State grad plays pivotal role in ‘Black Panther’

 JULIA REICHERT & STEVEN BOGNAR

-Her film "The Last Truck" was about the closing of the Moraine GM truck assembly plant.
-She co-directed it with Steven Bognar of Yellow Springs, her longtime life partner.
-Last Truck earned a 2010 Best Documentary Short Subjects Oscar nomination.
+Her film with Bognar "The Last Truck" was about the closing of the Moraine GM truck assembly plant."Last Truck" earned a 2010 Best Documentary Short Subjects Oscar nomination.

 J. TODD ANDERSON

 The New Carlisle native and Dayton-area resident has created the story board for about 20 Coen brothers movie since 1987’s "Raising Arizona."

 That includes the multiple Academy Award-winning films “Fargo” and “No Country for Old Men,” as well as the nominated films “A Serious Man,” “Inside Llewyn Davis,” “True Grit,” “The Man Who Wasn't There,” “O Brother, Where Art Thou?” and “Barton Fink.”